This post has been sponsored by Wisconsin Pork Producers Association.

 In a bowl combine: bell pepper, red onion, and olive oil.
 Stir to coat.

 Place onto the sheet pan around pork chops.
+Add pineapple pieces onto the sheet pan.

 Place into the preheated oven and cook 10 minutes.